openrewrite/rewrite-docs/tutorials/migrate-to-slf4j-from-log4j.md

 {% endtab %}
 {% endtabs %}

-For the full list of changes, see the recipe's [reference documentation](https://github.com/openrewrite/rewrite-docs/tree/b187223ddcbf369a77a86efd6950e924fd91f00d/reference/recipes/java/logging/slf4j/log4jtoslf4j.md).
+For the full list of changes, see the recipe's [reference documentation](https://github.com/openrewrite/rewrite-docs/blob/master/reference/recipes/java/logging/slf4j/log4jtoslf4j.md).

 ### Known Limitations

 The following is a list of known limitations/issues:

+* Currently, `log4j` properties and configuration files are not migrated.
 * `Log4j` configuration customizations which do not have an `SLF4J` equivalent cannot be migrated.

 We are always looking for feedback on which tasks should be prioritized.
 If you have a specific use case that is not yet covered by this project, please reach out to our team!